Vhhacks/flask-starter/README.md

 ## Installation Guide

+(Optional) To get coding immediately without all the hassle of setup, [go to Repl.it and Fork this starter!](https://replit.com/@vhHacksTeam/flask-starter)!
+Repl.it lets you code in the browser with an online IDE with friends!

 #### Section 1 - Toolkit Setup
 **Skip this if you already have Python3 setup on your computer!**